Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 Instead, it refers contractors to other government organizations (Cognizant Security Agencies, or CSAs).
 See § 117.18 Information system security

-How federal & private sector organizations use the DoD 5220.22-M method
+How do federal and private sector organizations now use the DoD 5220.22-M method?

-Most data sanitization software, including Blancco Drive Eraser, supports multiple data sanitization methods, including both DoD 5220.22-M 3-pass and 7-pass methods.
+Most data sanitization software, including Blancco Drive Eraser, supports multiple data sanitization methods, including both DoD 5220.22-M three-pass and seven-pass methods.

-However, in most cases, this DoD technique is now less effective, more resource demanding, and less economical than more modern standards, so it has fallen out of recommended practice even at many federal agencies.
+However, in most cases, this DoD technique is now less effective, more resource demanding, and less economical than more modern standards.
+Because of that, the DoD 5220.22 overwriting method has fallen out of recommended practice—even at many federal agencies

 Today's organizations use both HDDs and SSDs.
 Enterprise data sanitization requires more than a DoD wipe: Take a look at modern best practices.

-There are several reasons for this, some of which may influence you to consider using a different data wiping standard for complete data erasure:
+There are several reasons the DoD method is now considered outdated, some of which may influence you to consider using a different data wiping standard for complete data erasure:

 In the IT asset disposition (ITAD) space, operators and customers often cite a “DoD certification,” but the reality is that no such certification exists.

-Instead, the U.S. Department of Defense adheres to NIST 800-88 Guidelines for Media Sanitization.
-However, even this is a guideline, not a certification (To understand the importance of both data erasure certifications and third-party validations, see “Why are Data Erasure Certifications & 3rd Party Validations So Important?”).
+Instead, the U.S. Department of Defense adheres to NIST 800-88.
+However, even this is a guideline, not a certification (to understand the importance of both data erasure certifications and third-party validations, see “Why are Data Erasure Certifications & 3rd Party Validations So Important?”).
 And, as previously mentioned, most government and other regulations and certification programs now cite NIST SP 800-88 media erasure guidelines—not DoD 5220.22-M.

 A focus on NIST Media Sanitization Guidelines